 The ISO-NE planning and interregional coordination processes also consider transmission asset conditions.
-In December 2017, ISO-NE and NYISO coordinated the replacement cables on the tieline between Plattsburgh substation in New York and the Sandbar substation in Vermont.
-The Sandbar substation is also scheduled to undergo substation asset condition upgrades in June 2021.
+As an example, in December 2017, ISO-NE and NYISO coordinated the replacement cables on the tie-line between Plattsburgh substation in New York and the Sandbar substation in Vermont.